 What They Are Not Designed For

 Portable sewing machines are not meant to replace an actual sewing machine.
 They are just great for quick fixes or small jobs.
-Even the best machine will not perform the same stitching quality or has the same versatility of a traditional sewing machine.
+Even the best machine will not perform the same stitching quality or have the same versatility of a top rated sewing machine.

 The greatest drawback of these machines is comprehending how to operate them.
 Some people may learn through determination while others view instructional videos on YouTube.
 Demonstrations tend to make a difference in enjoying a new machine.

 - Doesn’t stitch heavier fabrics like leather or denim

 - Sometimes stitches don’t hold as well as a regular sewing machine

 The Singer Stitch Sew Quick is handy for quick repairs and states that it is durable enough for heavier materials like leather or denim.
 While this may work for some, other users have indicated that it doesn’t always work as well on denser fabrics.

 The device comes with everything necessary to get started.
 It has different machine needles to use with the needle threader, bobbins, and starter threads.
 It is battery powered making it easy to sew in tight or awkward spaces wherein you may need to sew on an angle.